Virginia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 5, 2021

 - Boston College has played eight games, with three wins against the spread.

-- This season, the Eagles have just one against the spread win in four games as an underdog of 3 points or more.
+- This season, the Eagles have just one ATS win in three games as an underdog of 3.5 points or more.

-- Boston College's games this season have hit the over on two of seven set point totals (28.6%).
+- Boston College's games this year have hit the over on two of seven set point totals (28.6%).

-- When Boston College scores more than 22.4 points, it is 2-1 against the spread and 4-0 overall.
+- Boston College is 2-1 against the spread and 4-0 overall when the team notches more than 22.4 points.

-- When Boston College piles up more than 379.6 yards, the team is 1-1 against the spread and 3-0 overall.
+- When Boston College piles up over 379.6 yards, the team is 1-1 against the spread and 3-0 overall.

-- This season the Eagles have turned the ball over 11 times, one more than the Hokies' takeaways (10).
+- The Eagles have turned the ball over 11 times this season, one more turnover than the Hokies have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.